iamsuryasonar/webdev-notes/React.md

 This is the basic idea behind Redux: a single centralized place to contain the global state in your application, and specific patterns to follow when updating that state to make the code predictable.

-### Q. Middleware?
-Middleware provides a third-party extension point between dispatching an action and handing the action off to the reducer:

-[ Action ] <-> [ Middleware ] <-> [ Dispatcher ]

-Examples of middleware include logging, crash reporting, routing, handling asynchronous requests, etc.

-Middleware sits between the action and the reducer.
-It can listen for all dispatches and execute code with the details of the actions and the current states.

 ### Q. Thunk